 Looping back simply uses that anecdote or story to “encapsulate” the presentation.
 Imagine starting the presentation with a story about a girl who faced some problem, a problem that the audience can relate to.
 If after presenting your information or data, you have then imparted new insights or skills, looping back to that anecdote and showing how the application of the information presented can resolve that situation or overcome those obstacles not only gives your audience a satisfying narrative resolution but also emphasizes the practicality of what you have presented but can also inspire your audience to try their new skills for themselves.

 This strategy is especially effective when combined with stories and anecdotes.
-By starting a story in your introduction and coming back to it at the end you can create a degree of suspense at the beginning of your presentation which is satisfyingly relieved at the end.
+By starting a story in your introduction and coming back to it at the end you can create a degree of suspense at the beginning of your presentation you create a sense of satisfaction by finishing it at the end.

 A call to action is exactly what you would imagine, this is a challenge to your audience to leave your presentation with a mission.